Introduction to Digital Logic

 - Obtain a pre-assembled breadboard from the TA.

 - Power the chips by inserting one end of an electrical lead into the power column marked + on the breadboard.
 Insert the other end of the lead into Pin 14 of the IC chip.
+Refer to Figure 7 for the pin numbers on each IC chip.
 Repeat this process for all three chips.

 - Ground the chips by inserting one end of another electrical lead into the ground column marked – on the breadboard and the other end into Pin 7 of the IC chip.
 Repeat this process for all three chips (Figure 9).

-- Operate the slide switches corresponding to the corn, fox, and hen.
-Observe the music voltmeter to see if the alarm goes off based on the inputs to each barn.
+- Operate the slide switches corresponding to the fox, grain, and hen.
+Observe the LED to see if the alarm goes off based on the inputs to each barn.
 Compare the results to the truth table to determine if the circuit is operating correctly.

 - If the circuit is operating correctly, take pictures of the circuit and clean up the workspace.